 Some of these programs have the technology to capture the exact time, date and location a signature was affixed to a document, called a digital certificate and this data is stored and can be reproduced and provided at a later date if necessary.
 These programs also often have an initial multi-factor authentication step to ensure that the correct person is opening and signing the document.

-As previously mentioned, the actual signing process itself can be as simple as affixing an electronic signature through a Word or PDF program, by typing your name or using a touch screen to sign (whether your signature or a pre-prepared version generated by the document itself).
+The actual signing process itself can be as simple as affixing an electronic signature through a Word or PDF program, by typing your name or using a touch screen to sign (whether your signature or a pre-prepared version generated by the document itself).

-But regardless of how a document can be electronically signed (or whether it looks anything like your normal handwritten one), an electronic signature will be valid and considered to be legally binding if it meets the legal requirements (dependent on the document) and if it fulfils the same parameters as a wet signature which includes that the signature must:
+But regardless of how a document can be electronically signed (or whether it looks anything like your normal handwritten one), an electronic signature will be valid and considered to be legally binding if it meets the legal requirements (dependent on the document) and if it fulfills the same parameters as a wet signature which includes that the signature must:

 - Represent the person’s name (or mark)